Did the Nazis attempt to destroy evidence of the Babi Yar massacre by exhuming and burning the bodies?

-The facts about the Germans attempt to destroy the evidence of their crimes in Kiev.
+Facts about the attempt to destroy evidence of Nazi crimes in Kiev:

-Was there really only one witness to the exhumation and burning of the bodies?
+Was there really only one witness to the process?

 Mattogno’s assertion that there is only one witness to the exhumations and cremations is incorrect.
-The members of the exhumation work group, observing the emptying of the last grave, the removal of the camouflage fences and the construction of the last cremation pyre, reasoned that these activities meant that their work was done and they would be executed.
-They escaped en masse on September 29, 1942.
-Of the 300 plus men who worked in the Sonderkommando several survived.
-Of the survivors Vladimir Davydov, Jakov Steyuk, Vadislav Kuklia, Jakov Kaper, David Budnik, Ziama Trubakov, Seymen Berlyant, Leonid Ostrowsky, Yosif Doliner, and Isaac Brodsky have given or published their detailed testimony over the years.
+The members of the exhumation work group (‘Sonderaktion 1005’) reasoned that when their work was finished the Nazis would in turn execute them.
+Thus, they escaped en masse on September 29, 1943.
+Of the 300 plus men who worked in the Sonderkommando, several survived.
+Of the survivors, a number have given or published their detailed testimony over the years.
+This list includes: Vladimir Davydov, Jakov Steyuk, Vadislav Kuklia, Jakov Kaper, David Budnik, Ziama Trubakov, Seymen Berlyant, Leonid Ostrowsky, Yosif Doliner, and Isaac Brodsky.
+Their stories are important and corroborate one another.

-The Report of the Extraordinary State Commission on Destructions and Atrocities Perpetrated by the German-Fascist Invaders in the City of Kiev (1941-1944), published in 1987, contained testimony taken by the members of the commission from Vladimir Davydov, Seymen Berlyant, Leonid Ostrowsky, and Isaac Brodsky.
-They recounted the same events: the shackles, bringing granite tombstones and iron grates from the Jewish cemetery, the construction of the ovens, the use of logs and oil, the layering of the bodies and logs, the capacity of each pyre (2,500 to 3,000 bodies), the teams which removed jewelry, rings and pulled out gold teeth, the crushing of the bones, the scattering of the ashes into the sand of the ravine, and the use of an excavator to exhume the bodies as time started to run out.
+Other testimonies, such as those appearing in the Report of the Extraordinary State Commission on Destructions and Atrocities Perpetrated by the German-Fascist Invaders in the City of Kiev (1941-1944) [published in 1987], recount the same events and conditions: the shackles, bringing granite tombstones and iron grates from the Jewish cemetery, the construction of the ovens, the use of logs and oil, the layering of the bodies and logs, the capacity of each pyre (2,500 to 3,000 bodies), the teams which removed jewelry, rings and pulled out gold teeth, the crushing of the bones, the scattering of the ashes into the sand of the ravine, and the use of an excavator to exhume the bodies as time started to run out.

 Syrets concentration camp (also: Syretskij concentration camp), a Nazi German concentration camp erected in 1942 in a Kiev’s western neighborhood of Syrets.
 Barbed wire fence.
 By World War II unknown photographer (Babi Yar, Berdichev Revival) [Public domain or Public domain], via Wikimedia Commons.